Researchtopic/Code-Jailbreak-AudioBench/README.md

-# Jailbreak-AudioBench

-**In-Depth Evaluation and Analysis of Jailbreak Threats for Large Audio Language Models**
+# Jailbreak-AudioBench: In-Depth Evaluation and Analysis of Jailbreak Threats for Large Audio Language Models

 > This repository hosts the **official implementation, dataset-creation pipeline, and evaluation code** for our paper
 > *“Jailbreak-AudioBench: In-Depth Evaluation and Analysis of Jailbreak Threats for Large Audio Language Models”*.